MalekMansour/Bash-For-Python/README.md

-# Bash for Python
+# Bash for Python by Malek Mansour
-* Author: Malek Mansour
 This is a simple Bash-like command line interface implemented in Python, allowing users to perform basic file and directory operations.

 ## Features